Origin of Anomalous Size Effects in Ferroelectric Hafnia Thin Films: Acknowledgements

 T.Z. and S.L. acknowledge the supports from National Key R\&D Program of China (Grant No. 2021YFA1202100), National Natural Science Foundation of China (Grant No. 12361141821, 12074319, 12404114), and Zhejiang Provincial Natural Science Foundation of China (LR25A040004).
-We thank Prof. Zuhuang Chen and Jingxuan Li for providing additional experimental data.
 The computational resource is provided by Westlake HPC Center.